everydayhero/phoenix_swagger/README.md

 ## Usage

-You must provide `swagger_spec/0` function in your `mix.exs` file.
+You must provide `swagger_spec/0` function in your `Router.ex` file.
 This function must return a map that contains the structure of a [swagger object](http://swagger.io/specification/#swaggerObject) This defines the skeleton of your swagger spec, with the `paths` and `definitions` sections being filled in by phoenix_swagger.